How does this company make money?

 Who depends on this company?

-Enterprise customers with dedicated fiber circuits — including financial trading systems and hospital networks — would lose mission-critical connectivity if the network were disrupted.
-Streaming services like Netflix and Disney+ would experience degraded video quality as backbone capacity decreases.
-Emergency services relying on the FirstNet public safety network would lose priority communications during disasters.
+Enterprise customers with dedicated fiber circuits — including financial trading firms and hospital networks — would lose the mission-critical connections their operations run on.
+Streaming services like Netflix and Disney+ would see video quality degrade as the backbone capacity they rely on disappeared.
+Most critically, emergency services using FirstNet would lose priority communications during disasters, meaning police, fire, and paramedics could lose reliable contact precisely when it matters most.

 How does this company scale?